groupsada/DeepBurning/README.md

 ```

 ### NPU-IP: NPU ip core (netlist)
 It is a general NPU core that supports almost all the main-stream neural network models.
 It can be further customized for specific learning tasks and run at higher speed and less resource overhead.
-More details about the IP can be found in xxx.